Starting in the Holy Land

 Founder and Creator

 Kristina comes from the creative world having spent 11 years in the web design industry running her own business which she sold in 2020.
-She holds a Masters in Professional Writing from the University of Southern California and is currently completing a Certificate of Theology in Church History from the University of Notre Dame.
+She holds a Masters in Professional Writing from the University of Southern California and a Certificate of Theology in Church History from the University of Notre Dame.
 Kristina, her husband and four children currently live outside Phoenix, Arizona.

 Ablaze Family Ministries